-- EMC Directive 2014/30/EU - Standard(s): EN61800-3:2004+A1:2012 (Second environment / PDS Category "C3") - This inverter is not intended to be used on a low-voltage public network which supplies domestic premises.
-When using the inverter in a residential area, take appropriate measures and ensure the conformity of the inverter used in the residential - · Radio frequency interference is expected if used on such a network. - The installer shall provide a guide for installation and use, including recommended mitigation devices.
+- EMC Directive: 2014/30/EC - Standard: EN 61800-3:2004+A1:2012 (Second environment / PDS Category C3) - This inverter is not intended to be used on a low-voltage public network which supplies domestic premises.
+When using the inverter in a residential area, take appropriate measures and ensure the conformity of the inverter used in the residential - The installer shall provide a guide for installation and use, including recommended mitigation devices.